-Recoverability of Goodwill and Acquired Intangible Assets - Goodwill is evaluated for impairment annually, or more frequently if an event occurs or circumstances change, including but not limited to a significant decrease in expected revenues or cash flows; an adverse change in the business environment, regulatory environment or legal factors; or a substantial sustained decline in the market capitalization of our stock.
+Recoverability of Goodwill and Trademarks - Goodwill and trademarks are evaluated for impairment annually on October 31^{st} , or more frequently if an event occurs or circumstances change, including but not limited to, a significant decrease in expected revenues or cash flows; an adverse change in the business environment, regulatory environment or legal factors; or a substantial sustained decline in the market capitalization of our stock.
 Goodwill is tested at the reporting unit level, which is generally an operating segment or one level below the operating segment level, where a business operates and for which discrete financial information is available and reviewed by segment management.
+The Company's only identifiable indefinite-lived intangible assets are its trademarks.

-The Company performs its annual impairment assessment as of October 31st for each of its reporting units.
-When evaluating goodwill for impairment, the Company may first perform a qualitative assessment to determine whether it is more likely than not that a reporting unit is impaired.
-If the Company decides not to perform a qualitative assessment, or if it determines that it is more likely than not that the carrying amount of a reporting unit exceeds its fair value, a quantitative assessment is performed to determine the estimated fair value of the reporting unit.
-If the carrying amount of the reporting unit exceeds the estimated fair value, an impairment charge is recorded to reduce the carrying amount to its estimated fair value.
-The decision to perform a qualitative impairment assessment in a given year is influenced by a number of factors including: (i) the significance of the excess of the reporting units' estimated fair value over carrying amount at the last quantitative assessment date; (ii) the amount of time between quantitative fair value assessments; and (iii) the date of acquisition.
+When evaluating goodwill and trademarks for impairment, the Company may first perform a qualitative assessment to determine whether it is more likely than not that there has been an impairment.
+A qualitative assessment takes into consideration (i) macroeconomic, industry and market conditions; (ii) cost factors; (iii) overall financial performance compared with prior projections, including changes in assumptions since the last quantitative assessment; (iv) future performance and projections; (v) the excess of fair value over carrying value as of the most recent quantitative assessment performed; and (vi) other relevant entity-specific events.
+The decision to perform a qualitative assessment in a given year is influenced by a number of factors including the significance of the excess of the estimated fair value over carrying amount at the last quantitative assessment date and the amount of time between quantitative fair value assessments.
+If the Company decides not to perform a qualitative assessment, or if it determines that it is more likely than not that the carrying amount of goodwill or trademarks exceeds their fair value, a quantitative assessment is performed to determine the estimated fair value of the reporting unit or trademark.

+To estimate the fair value of a reporting unit, quantitative analysis would generally include a combination of a discounted cash flow ("DCF") model and a market approach.
+Key inputs to the DCF model would include (i) future revenues, (ii) earnings before interest, taxes depreciation and amortization and (iii) the weighted average cost of capital discount rate.
+As a result of a quantitative assessment, if the carrying amount exceeds the estimated fair value, an impairment charge would be recorded to reduce the carrying amount of goodwill.

-The Company's only indefinite-lived intangible assets are trademarks.
-The Company performs its annual impairment assessment for its trademarks as of October 31st.
-A qualitative assessment is performed for trademarks to determine if there are any indicators that the carrying amount might not be recovered.
-A quantitative analysis may be performed in order to test the trademarks for impairment.
-If a quantitative analysis is necessary, an income approach, specifically a relief-from-royalty method, is used to estimate the fair value of the trademarks.
-The estimated fair value of each trademark is compared with its carrying amount to determine if impairment exists.
-If the carrying amount of a trademark exceeds the estimated fair value, an impairment charge would be recorded to reduce the carrying amount of the trademark.
+To estimate the fair value of a trademark, quantitative analysis would generally include, an income approach, specifically a relief-fromroyalty method.
+As a result of a quantitative assessment, if the carrying amount exceeds the estimated fair value, an impairment charge would be recorded to reduce the carrying amount of the trademark.

-The Company performed a qualitative assessment for the October 31, 2023 annual impairment test for all of its reporting units and trademarks.
-The Company determined there were no indicators of impairment and it was more likely than not that the fair value of each of the three reporting units, and the trademarks, exceeded their respective carrying amounts by reviewing (i) macroeconomic, industry and market conditions; (ii) cost factors; (iii) overall financial performance compared with prior projections; (iv) the excess of fair value over carrying value as of the most recent quantitative assessment performed; and (v) other relevant entity-specific events.
+For the 2024 impairment test of goodwill and trademarks, the Company performed a qualitative assessment and determined there were no indicators of impairment and it was more likely than not that the fair value of each of the reporting units, and the trademarks, exceeded their respective carrying amounts.

+For the 2024 goodwill impairment test, the Company had three reporting units: Apex, Creative Circle and Federal Government.
+Following the impairment test, the Company aggregated the Apex and Creative Circle reporting units into a single reporting unit, now known as the Commercial reporting unit.
+Before and after this change it is more likely than not the fair value of the Company's reporting units exceeded their carrying value.